 - Maine is strongly urging visitors to “Know Before You Go,” and be tested and receive results in their home state before traveling to Maine, which will allow them to take appropriate action depending on the result.
 Websites like Get Tested COVID-19 show local testing options nationwide.

-- The State is exempting residents from the following states from the testing and 14-day quarantine requirement for travel and lodging: Vermont and New Hampshire (effective June 26) and Connecticut, New York and New Jersey (effective July 3), and Massachusetts (effective Sept.
-23).
+- The State is exempting residents from the following states from the testing and 14-day quarantine requirement for travel and lodging: Vermont, New Hampshire.
+(Exemptions for Connecticut, New York and New Jersey ended Nov.
+4, 2020.
+The exemption for Massachusetts ends Nov.
+16, 2020.)
 When adjusted for population, the prevalence of active cases of COVID-19 in these states is similar or better to that in Maine.
 Maine considers a number of quantitative and qualitative measures in making this determination, which is designed to protect public health.
 The State will continue to evaluate exemptions based on public health information.

 - People who are not Maine or exempted states must complete a Certificate of Compliance form indicating they have received a negative COVID-19 test result, that they will quarantine in Maine for 14 days, or that they have already completed their quarantine in Maine.

 - This Certificate of Compliance must be provided to check-in at all Maine lodging, campgrounds, seasonal rentals, and other commercial lodging, such as Airbnb.
 Visitors may be asked to furnish proof of the negative test result upon request.